chango/inferno/doc/install.rst

 `Disco <http://discoproject.org/>`_ cluster (even if it's just a one node cluster on your development machine).

-This takes only few minutes on a Linux machine, and basically just involves the following.
+This only takes a few minutes on a Linux machine, and basically just involves the following.
 See
 `Installing Disco <http://discoproject.org/doc/start/install.htm>`_
 for complete instructions.